ESOC local event in Edinburgh and the Lothians

-REGISTRATION: In the upper car park close to both the start and finish.
+REGISTRATION: Adjacent to the uppper car park and close to both the start and finish.

-Registration will be from 1.30pm to 2.30pm for newcomers to orienteering and will run from 1.30pm to 3pm for experienced orienteers.
+Registration will be from 1.30pm to 2.30pm for newcomers to orienteering and will run from 1.30pm to just before 3pm for experienced orienteers.

 It is not necessary - or possible – to pre-enter for this event.
 Everyone is very welcome, just to turn up.
 Whether you are a newcomer or have been to a lot of events, please try to come and start early if you think you might take a long time over your course.